 GoodBudget also offers a pro subscription — $6 a month or $50 a year — that allows you to get more envelopes, accounts, and shows a history of your budget.

-Another great budget planner that offers you help on all your devices — iOS, Android, and Windows (so I’m happy).
+Mint is another great budget planner that offers you help on all your devices — iOS, Android, and Windows.
 Not only is it free, but it also gives you a free credit score when you sign up.
 Bonus!
 It is pretty easy to set up as well, just connect it with your bank account and watch as it helps to create a budget just for you!

 All of your account information is secure, your data and any that is exchanged is encrypted, plus this handy budget app comes from the makers of TurboTax®, so you know they have a reputation to uphold.